 History

-History is a popular subject at Blenheim with many opting to continue thier studies at A Level.
+History is enjoyed at Blenheim, creating a passion for the subject with many opting to continue their studies after A Level.
 As a facilitating subject our students have gone on to study History or similar subjects at university including the University of Warwick, Edinburgh and Oxford.

 Our aim in the History department is for students to make excellent progress, enabling them to learn from the mistakes of the past and to develop into questioning, curious, imaginative, informed members of a democratic society.